 Attendance

 Harris Academy Sutton regards attendance as the key factor in supporting students to maximise their potential.
 We believe that all students are only able to achieve their potential if they attend school punctually and avoid missing lessons.
-We therefore expect students to achieve 100% attendance and punctuality.
+We therefore encourage students to achieve 100% attendance and punctuality.
 Individual student records prove that this is achievable.
 Punctuality to school is crucial in creating a calm and purposeful atmosphere and students who are persistently late often disrupt their own and others’ learning.

-90% attendance is an average of one day out of school per fortnight over a school year.
+- 90% attendance is an average of one day out of school per fortnight over a school year.

-90% attendance over 5 years at secondary school is half a school year missed.
+- 90% attendance over 5 years at secondary school is half a school year missed.

-80% attendance over 5 years at secondary school is the same as one whole school year missed.
+- 80% attendance over 5 years at secondary school is the same as one whole school year missed.

 Studies shows that a student with 90% attendance will on average achieve two grades lower in each subject at GCSE when compared with their counterparts who have 100% attendance.
 This continues with every further 10% missed.